 With ReproNeuro, you can access:

-✓ Neurons that are functional for drug discovery and neurotoxicity assays.
+✓ Neurons that are functional with measurable outputs

 ReproNeuro is a mixed population of forebrain and midbrain neurons that express various neuron-specific markers (Figure 1).
-This feature makes ReproNeuro the ideal model for measuring drug responses in a living biological system.
+This feature makes ReproNeuro the ideal model for investigating neurological systems.

 Figure 1: ReproNeuro contains a mix of neuron types and therefore mimics in vivo conditions.
 In this study immunostaining was used to determine the percentage population of each neuron type.
 BIII tubulin was stained red, nuclei stained blue, and cell specific markers were tagged with a green fluorophore.